ashraffbarakat/5DOF-Robot-Arm-Kinematics-Benchmark/README.md

 The primary contribution of this project is a comprehensive comparison of these methodologies to evaluate their accuracy, computational performance, and suitability for robotics research and engineering applications.
 By combining theoretical derivation with simulation and benchmarking, the project provides a deeper understanding of robotic manipulator modeling and establishes a reliable framework for validating kinematic solutions.

-## Motivation

-Robotic manipulators are widely used in modern industries where precision, repeatability, and automation are essential.
-Developing reliable robotic systems requires accurate mathematical models that can predict the manipulator's behavior before deployment on physical hardware.

-Although multiple modeling approaches are available, each offers different advantages and limitations in terms of mathematical complexity, implementation effort, visualization capabilities, and computational performance.
-Understanding these differences is crucial for robotics engineers when selecting the most appropriate approach for research, simulation, control, or industrial applications.

-This project was developed to investigate and compare three widely used modeling techniques—analytical kinematics, MATLAB Robotics Toolbox, and Simulink dynamic simulation—using the same 5DOF robotic manipulator as a common benchmark.
-The comparison highlights the strengths and trade-offs of each approach while demonstrating how they complement one another throughout the robotic system development process.

 ## Project Objectives

 The primary objective of this project is to develop and validate a comprehensive modeling framework for a 5-DOF robotic manipulator using three complementary approaches.
 By integrating analytical derivation, software-based modeling, and dynamic simulation, the project aims to provide a reliable benchmark for evaluating different robotic modeling methodologies.